jedesign/ferienspasswil/tests/Feature/story.md

 - [ ] Now the guardian visits the dashboard.
     - [ ] The guardian sees her profile.
+    - [x] The guardian sees some space for participants.
-    - [ ] The guardian sees some space for participants and their courses.
+    - [ ] The guardian sees some space for participants' courses.
     - [ ] The guardian can navigate to cost overview.
     - [ ] The guardian can navigate to packing list.
     - [ ] The guardian can navigate to compact participant-and-course overview.